dariodip/coding-challenges/README.md

 Currenly I am only developing solutions with Python but I'd like to try it out with other programming languages (e.g. Go, Haskell, JavaScript, etc).

-The solutions I am providing are most focused on elegance and readability but I will provide solutions focused on efficiency.
+Solutions I am providing are most focused on elegance and readability but I will provide solutions focused on efficiency.
 Solutions focused on efficiency will have the following filename pattern: `eff<#>` where `<#>` is the number of the problem.

 ## Project Euler
 ### My Solutions